z-katas/arch-katas-dcc/README.md

 <a name="user-experience"></a>
 ## User experience
-The team went through a design thinking exercise to understand the user needs and their pain points.
+The team went through a design thinking exercise to understand the Candidate and NP user profiles, and empathize needs and pain points.
 The following golden paths were derived

 [Design artifacts](./design/design-artifacts.md)